andyvr/picEdit/README.md

 **imageUpdated**

 _type: func_ - the callback function to be called when the image is updated/changed.
-Exposes the image object in the first parameter of the function.
+Exposes the image object as the first parameter of the function.
 ```
 $('#image').picEdit({
   imageUpdated: function(img){